How I got Started With Paid Focus Groups (My Story)

 And we are just talking about consumer groups.
 If you are a doctor or a lawyer, to get you to participate in a paid research study, marketing firms are prepared to shell out much more.

-What Kind of Research Studies Can I Get Paid For?
+What Kind of Focus Groups Can I Get Paid For?

 Marketing Research comes in different sizes and flavours.
 On this site I focus on different ways for you to earn from market research, so let me give you a brief rundown on what types of focus groups and market research studies you can encounter.